 Walk to the end of Jersey.
 Video by Annette Lowe of our guided walk on the seabed to Seymour tower and Karame beacon 4km offshore on a 0.7m low tide.

 Walking in Jersey.
 Guided walks to Seymour tower.
 A short video about the history and marine experience at Seymour tower.

 Jersey has some of the largest tidal ranges in the world.
 Up to 12m.
-On the lowest tides it is possible to explore the intertidal zone and walk in a wilderness that is covered by the ocean twice a day.
+On the lowest tides, it is possible to explore the intertidal zone and walk in a wilderness covered by the ocean twice a day.